bill-ahmed/SpendingTracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Running the Project
+IMPORTANT: Always do `npm install` inside the /client folder to install the latest dependencies. <br/>

-In the project directory, first you'll want to run:
+In the root of the project directory, you will want to run: `python server.js`. <br/>

-### `npm install`
+Next, you will want to go into the client directory with `cd client`. <br/>

-then to start the web app run:
+Finally, to start the web app run:

 ### `npm start`

-Runs the app in the development mode.<br>
+This runs the app in the development mode.<br>
 Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>